nsokolowska/JavaScript-Projects/README.md

 ### Calculator
 A basic 4 function calculator.
 Users can add, subtract, multiply, and divide on a sleek web version of calculator.

+### Weather App
+This project is a simple weather application.
+It takes information about computer locations and depending on location shows current weather information from open weather map services.